emacsnyc/emacsnyc.github.io/_posts/2015-09-08-emacs-for-writers.md

 > Jay Dixit is a science writer whose work has appeared in The New York Times, Rolling Stone, and Psychology Today.

-> Jay discusses how he uses Emacs as a non-programmer, and how Emacs has makes him a more productive writer, editor, and researcher.
+> Jay discusses how he uses Emacs as a non-programmer, and how Emacs makes him a more productive writer, editor, and researcher.

 [WebM (108.3 MB)](https://s3.amazonaws.com/emacsnyc-talks/Jay+Dixit+-+Emacs+For+Writers.webm) |
 [MP4 (834.4 MB)](https://s3.amazonaws.com/emacsnyc-talks/Jay+Dixit+-+Emacs+For+Writers.mp4)